Solar panels in Spain: Grants

 • Incentive programme 6: subsidise the installation of thermal renewable energies in the residential sector (thermal panels or aerothermal)

-Subsidies for solar panels for companies and the self-employed
+Commercial grants for solar panels (companies and the self-employed)

 Within the “Next Generation” funds, there are subsidies for solar panels for companies, SMEs and the self-employed.
 Incentive programmes 1, 2 and 3 are available to them: